-Swimming in the stream-fed pool beneath a waterfall is open from 11 AM to 7 PM.
+Swimming in the stream-fed pool beneath a waterfall is open from 11 AM to 7 PM during summer months.
 Visitors are asked to visit the pool for a quick dip and then head to the picnic area, campsite, or hiking trail, so others might also enjoy the swimming hole.

 Robert H. Treman State Park Highlights